Kent Rugby Football Union

 The Kent Rugby Football Union is the governing body for the sport of rugby union in the county of Kent in England.
 The union is the constituent body of the Rugby Football Union (RFU) for Kent, and administers and organises rugby union clubs and competitions in the county.
 It also administers the Kent county rugby representative teams.

 History

 One of the oldest unions in the country, the Kent Rugby Football Union was founded in 1880.
 In 1891, the Kent RFU created the Kent Cup as a county-wide competition for their members, one of the first few county cups established in England and the second in southern England after the Hampshire Rugby Football Union.
-They have a rich history in the men's senior County Championship since the early years of the competition, finishing as one of the regional winners in 1892, and became outright winners for the first time in 1897.
-They have gone on to win the top flight competition several more times, although the last time was way back in 1927.
+They have a rich history in the men's senior County Championship since the early years of the competition, finishing as one of the regional winners in 1892, and becoming outright winners for the first time in 1897.
+They have gone on to win the top flight competition several more times, most recently in 2023.